PedanticHacker/ReChess/README.md

 ## Who should get thanks for ReChess?

-1. Thanks to all the developers for their dedicated work on the Python programming language!
+1. Thanks to all developers for their dedicated work on the Python programming language!

     - [Source code](https://github.com/python/cpython)
     - [Downloads page](https://www.python.org/downloads)

-2. Thanks to the developer Giampaolo Rodola for his dedicated work on the psutil library!
+2. Thanks to developer Giampaolo Rodola for his dedicated work on the psutil library!

     - [Source code](https://github.com/giampaolo/psutil)
     - [PyPI (Python Package Index) page](https://pypi.org/project/psutil)

-3. Thanks to all the developers for their dedicated work on the PySide6 GUI framework!
+3. Thanks to all developers for their dedicated work on the PySide6 GUI framework!

     - [PyPI (Python Package Index) page](https://pypi.org/project/PySide6)

-4. Thanks to the developer Niklas Fiekas for his dedicated work on the python-chess library!
+4. Thanks to developer Niklas Fiekas for his dedicated work on the python-chess library!

     - [Source code](https://github.com/niklasf/python-chess)
     - [PyPI (Python Package Index) page](https://pypi.org/project/chess)

-5. Last but not least, thanks to all the developers for their dedicated work on the Stockfish chess engine!
+5. Last but not least, thanks to all developers for their dedicated work on the Stockfish chess engine!

     - [Source code](https://github.com/official-stockfish/Stockfish)
     - [Downloads page](https://stockfishchess.org/download)